RiceRiceBaby/ADOCRUD/README.md

   }
 }
 ```
-QueryItems executes the select statement you pass in, grabs the results of the query and automatically maps it the C# object and returns that object.
+QueryItems executes the select statement you pass in, grabs the results of the query and automatically maps it the C# object(s) and returns that/those object.
+The QueryItems function by default returns a list of objects, but you can limit it to a single object by using the "First()" or "FirstOrDefault()" method.
 Notice that to keep the query parameterized, you pass the parameters in the 2nd argument as a single object.
 To pass in extra parameters, you just add in comma separated values (i.e new { Id = productId, name = "Basketball", price = 11.99 })<br />

 ##ADOCRUD Object Class Generator